 Okay, you’re convinced.
 Now, let’s get some chlorine in your pool.
 It is important to understand that chlorine is a consumable item that is constantly being consumed and must constantly be replenished.
 Usually you must add about 2-3 ppm daily to keep the pool properly sanitized.
 Here are the various ways you can do that:

 Household bleach and liquid pool chlorine are the two common sources.
-They are identical in every aspect except strength, household bleach is typically 8.25% and pool chlorine is usually around 12%.
+They are identical in every aspect except strength, household bleach is typically 6%.
+Pool chlorine typically sold at pool stores is usually around 12%.
+Avoid bleach that states splashless, scented, or any type of fabric enhancers (i.e. polymers).
+These byproducts can cause cloudiness or foaming in a pool.
+Basic, plain unscented, non-thickened bleach is ideal.

 The huge advantage of liquid chlorine is that it introduces nothing into your pool except chlorine and a small amount of salt.
 It’s almost the perfect chlorinator except for one thing…it’s very bulky and, as a result, the handling of it is a nuisance compared to other forms.